izibyosevictoire/Codewars/README.md

 While computers read and write IP addresses as a 32-bit number, we prefer to read them in dotted-decimal notation, which is basically the number split into 4 chunks of 8 bits, converted to decimal, and delmited by a dot.
 In this kata, you will create the function ipToNum (or ip_to_num, depending on the language) that takes an ip address and converts it to a number, as well as the function numToIp (or num_to_ip) that takes a number and converts it to an IP address string.
 Input will always be valid.

+## spilt strings
+Complete the solution so that it splits the string into pairs of two characters.
+If the string contains an odd number of characters then it should replace the missing second character of the final pair with an underscore ('_').